 So, which heat lamp should you go for?
 Some heat lamps emit light and heat, whereas ceramic systems emit heat only.
 Ball pythons do not require lighting (UVB rays) to thrive in the same way that other reptiles do.
 As such, a ceramic heat lamp will suffice.
 Added to which, ceramic systems are much more cost-effective than light-emitting bulbs.

 Ceramic heat lamps can be suspended slightly above a mesh-screened top, so they don’t make direct contact with the top of the cage.
-Always follow manufacturers instructions as any heat source can be a fire hazard.
+Always follow the manufacturers instructions as any heat source can be a fire hazard.

 Ceramic heat lamps are best used in conjunction with a pulse proportional thermostat.
 If you use a regular thermostat, you’ll probably find your lamp continually turning on and off as these lamps heat the terrarium very quickly, but then the air cools down very quickly once they’ve been turned off.
 Pulse proportional thermostats cannot be used with light-emitting lamps.